FAQ

 Issuer

-STC can assist you in acquiring a Non-Objecting Beneficial Owner (“NOBO”) List that will be able to get you the list of names and addresses for all Non-Objecting Beneficial Owners.
+STC can assist you in acquiring a Non-Objecting Beneficial Owner (“NOBO”) List that will show the names and addresses for all Non-Objecting Beneficial Owners.
+Because of SEC proxy rules, certain holders may object to their identity and holdings being shared with the issuer.
+These holders are called objecting beneficial owners or OBOs.
 To learn more, contact us.

 The tagging process depends on how complex your financial statements and notes to financials are.
 To learn more, visit our EDGAR page or please reach out to our EDGAR Department at 469-633-0101.